-It is critical to ensure that your application is complete, as incomplete applications cannot be processed.
-Document status can be checked in the "My Applications" section of the SGS online admissions application.
-The criteria for admission are based on academic standing, work or volunteer experience in the human services, written statement, and references.

-- It is your responsibility to ensure that your application has been received.
-Advise the Admissions Office in writing of any change in your mailing or email address at: admissions.fsw@utoronto.ca - Applicants who have a bachelor's degree, but do not have the prerequisites must complete all program requirements by August of the year that you will begin the MSW-ITR program.
+- Ensure your application is complete, as incomplete applications cannot be processed.
+You can check the status of your application documents by logging onto the SGS online application portal.
+It is your responsibility to ensure your application has been received.
+Advise our office: admissions.fsw@utoronto. ca of any change in your contact information. - Applicants who have a bachelor's degree, but do not have the prerequisites must complete all program requirements by August of the year that you will begin the MSW-ITR program.
 If you are enrolled in courses for the year prior to the MSW-ITR start date, please include a list of these courses. - If you are recommended for admission, a non-refundable tuition deposit of \$500.00 will be required to hold your place in the program to which you have been admitted.
+"The MSW-ITR is not only an academic journey to support Indigenous people and their communities in addressing trauma and building resiliency to engage them on a healing path.
+It is also a healing journey for myself and the students taking this program.
+We are supported and given the tools to address our own trauma and to build resiliency for ourselves.
+Addressing our own trauma will help us better support individuals, families and communities and be intentional about our own self-care when we get triggered working with Indigenous people and communities."
+Daisy Giroux MSW-ITR Student, Class of 2018 Factor-Inwentash Faculty of Social Work Admissions Office University of Toronto 246 Bloor Street West Toronto, Ontario, Canada M5S 1V4 416-978-3257 admissions.fsw@utoronto.ca www.socialwork.utoronto.ca